Kitware/CMake/Help/manual/cmake-presets.7.rst

     ``errors``

-      An optional object specifying errors.
+      An optional object specifying the errors to enable.
 The object may contain the following fields:

       ``dev``